edomt/edomt.github.io/_posts/2021-9-10-skills-research-data-analysis.md

 excerpt_separator: <!--more-->
 ---

+_Last updated in February 2024._

-The work that our team does at [Our World in Data](https://ourworldindata.org/about) (OWID) has become a lot more visible recently.
+The work that our team does at [Our World in Data](https://ourworldindata.org/about) (OWID) has become a lot more visible since the COVID-19 pandemic.
 It has led me to receive more frequent emails asking for advice on working with us or growing one's skills toward similar positions.
 This post summarizes the necessary skills to join our data team at OWID or an "OWID-like" organization.

 <!--more-->